qytela/nest-starter/README.md

 $ node cmd generate:key --length <number>
 ```

-> This is required as authentication secret, default length: 16
+> This is required as an authentication secret, default length: 16

 ## Migrations and Seeders